 Everyone expects to be treated with respect and professionalism at work.
 Your working environment should be safe, your skills should be recognized, and your efforts should be rewarded.
 Unfortunately, not every workplace is fair, and many employees find themselves struggling to protect their rights.
 Workplace discrimination and harassment are common, creating hostile work environments.
 Worse, sometimes managers encourage these practices, whether actively or passively.
 Our Los Angeles employment law firm knows how sensitive and complicated issues with your employer can be.
 We know that discrimination, sexual harassment, denied FMLA claims, and wage and hour claims are not only heartbreaking, they are illegal.

-At The Law Offices of Kesluk, Silverstein & Jacob, we defend workers who experience adverse, illicit and unlawful treatment.
+At Kesluk, Silverstein, Jacob & Morrison, P.C., we defend workers who experience adverse, illicit and unlawful treatment.
 If you face discrimination from a specific superior or by company administration, then our knowledge of California employment laws can help.
 Discrimination and harassment at work can create a hostile work environment for not only you, but your peers and coworkers as well.
 Our substantial experience in defending workers’ rights can help you reach a swift and favorable resolution.

 Discrimination at the workplace can take many forms.
 An employer, labor union or employment agency may show bias when you apply for a job or while you are working.
 If you believe that you have been discriminated against, then you may be entitled to file an employment law claim.
 We offer a free attorney case review to discuss discrimination questions.
 To prepare for that meeting, we provide a discrimination questionnaire to help you get us the right information.